-From AR navigation to business messaging and reviews, Google Maps is truly a platform.
-The latest update today is focused on improving the visual quality and details of the default layer — especially for nature — in Google Maps.
+From AR navigation to business messaging and reviews, Google Maps is a big platform.
+The latest update today is focused on improving the visual quality of the default Google Maps layer — especially for nature — and adding more street detail.

 Original 8/18/20: The service today has three map types: Default, Satellite, and Terrain.
 Google is now leveraging a “new color-mapping algorithmic technique” to translate its existing high-definition satellite imagery into the base map.
 Behind-the-scenes, Google leveraged computer vision to identify natural features — arid, icy, forested, and mountainous regions — and then assign them a color.